flyingcircusio/doc/src/reference/security/data-protection.md

 ### 10. Reliability

-**Purpose: ensure that all system functions perform and that the appearance of faults in the functions is reported**
+**Purpose: ensure that all system functions are performed as expected and that the appearance of faults in the functions is reported**

 All systems are monitored continuously.
 Depending on the severity of the monitored system our emergency support is notified, a support ticket is created automatically, or tickets are created manually during monitoring review.